Meats and Sausages

 Cooling

 After cooking the sausages are cooled in a cooling water tank, at 50º F (10º C) where they are cooled rapidly with running water for 10 minutes.
-Finally, they are immersed in boiling water for 1 minute for removal of casing wrinkles caused by the cooling.
+Finally, they are immersed in boiling water for 1 minute for removal of c wrinkles caused by the cooling.

 Drying